Forest Technology Courses

 Introduction to ecology, upon which the management of forest and wildlife resources may be used.
 Topics increase understanding of the ecological relationship of forest and wildlife communities.
 3 Credits (2 Lecture - 3 Lab) Spring Only.

 Introduction to the myriad of products that come from wood fiber.
-Topics include primary and secondary wood product processing and marketing specifically, covering those areas of sawmilling and lumber conversion, "value added" products, veneer manufacturing, particle board, plywood and other wood composite products, paper production and lumber exportation.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ENL111 and FOR102 or ENL111 and FOR103.
+Topics include sawmilling and lumber conversion, "value added" secondary products, veneer manufacturing, plywood and composite products, paper production, wood sample identification, kiln drying, wood products marketing concepts and lumber exportation.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ENL111 and FOR103.
 (Writing Enriched)

 Forest Surveying II